larsvasseldonk/DE-zoomcamp-project/README.md

 * You will need to replace the URL of the Github repo in the `id: sync` task (after `id: purge_files`) with the one that you have after forking the Github repo.

 * For any changes you have made to files in the dbt folder, you will need to commit your new changes in the Github repo and re-run the Kestra flow.
 Changes will be applied via dbtCLI and updated in BigQuery.

-* You should see several tables in BigQuery.
-You may use below table to verify the row count.

-## Set Up Kafka Stream Processing Environment
-Start Kafka and Zookeeper
-Navigate to the processing directory: cd ../processing
-Start Kafka and Zookeeper containers: docker-compose up -d
-This will start Kafka and Zookeeper containers, preparing for data stream processing.

-## Set Up Airflow Workflow Orchestration
-Configure Airflow Environment
-Navigate to the orchestration directory: cd ../orchestration
-Ensure the .env file is correctly configured (should be the same or similar to the root directory's .env file)

-Start Airflow containers:

-docker-compose up -d
-Access the Airflow interface:
-Open your browser and navigate to http://localhost:8085 Log in using the default username and password (airflow/airflow) Configure Airflow Connections
-In the Airflow web interface:

-7. Run dbt Models
-Initialize and Run Models
-In the dbt Cloud IDE, go to the "Develop" page

-Go to "Environments" > "New Environment"
-Environment name: Production
-Environment type: Deployment
-Connection: BigQuery
-Dataset: dbt_yzheng
-Test connection and save
-Create scheduled job:

-Go to "Jobs" > "Create Job"
-Job name: dbt_daily_build
-Environment: Production
-Commands:
-dbt run
-dbt test
-Set appropriate schedule frequency
-Save and run the job to test
-8. Create Looker Studio Dashboard
-Connect Data Source
-Go to Looker Studio
-Click "Create" > "Report"
-Select "BigQuery" as the data source
-In the connection selection interface:
-Select your GCP project
-Select dataset dbt_yzheng
-Select table rpt_carpark_utilization
-Click "Connect"
-Design Dashboard - Page 1 "Real-time Analysis"
-Add title and description:
-Add title: "Singapore Carpark Availability Dashboard" Add descriptive text mentioning the data pipeline operational period (3.28-3.30) Create map visualization:
-Select "Add a chart" > "Map"
-Configure the map to use Latitude and Longitude fields Set bubble size based on available parking spaces
-Add metric cards:
-Create "Last Updates" card: March 30, 2025, 12:00 AM
-Create "Total Carparks" card: 500
-Create "Total Data Points" card: 152,000
-Create "Average Available Lots" card: 161
-Create "Average Available Lots by Area" bar chart:
-Add bar chart, using Area as dimension
-Use average available parking spaces as metric
-Add filters:
-Create "Select Agency" dropdown menu
-Create "Select Area" dropdown menu
-Create "Parking Type" dropdown menu
-Create "Select Carpark ID" dropdown menu
-Design Dashboard - Page 2 "Historical Analysis"
-Add new page, name it "Historical Analysis"
-Create "24-Hour Availability Trend" time series chart:
-Add time series chart
-Use hour as X-axis
-Use average available parking spaces as Y-axis
-Create "Available Lots by Time Category" grouped bar chart:
-Add bar chart
-Use time category as dimension
-Use average available parking spaces as metric
-Create "Hourly Heatmap by Area" heatmap:
-Add table
-Use area as rows
-Use hour as columns
-Use average available parking spaces as metric
-Apply conditional formatting
-Create "Most Crowded Carparks" ranking table:
-Add table
-Use carpark name as dimension
-Use average available parking spaces as sorting metric Sort in ascending order (fewest available spaces first) Beautify and Optimize Dashboard
-Adjust size and position of all charts to ensure an attractive layout Add appropriate titles and descriptions for each chart Add page navigation to make the dashboard easy to use Set appropriate data formats (number formats, percentages, etc.)
-Adjust colors and fonts to improve readability
-Save and share the dashboard

-9. Validate the Entire Data Pipeline
-Check Airflow DAG status to confirm data extraction tasks are running properly Confirm data is correctly stored in GCS
-Confirm raw table data is loaded in BigQuery
-Confirm dbt models correctly transform data and create final report tables Confirm data visualization displays correctly in Looker Studio dashboard

 ## Dashboard